HackYourFuture/JavaScript1/README.md

 > Please help us improve and share your feedback!
 If you find better tutorials or links, please share them by opening a Pull Request.

+**Class 10: please visit this [link](https://github.com/HackYourFuture/JavaScript/tree/MandT) (your specific branch "MandT") for the most recent information relevant to your class.**

 # Hack Your JavaScript
 Here you can find course content and homework for the JavaScript 1,2 and 3 modules